 Museo del Oro – Bogota’s Fabulous Gold Museum

-The first thing we did on arriving in Bogota was to visit the Museo del Oro – the world’s largest gold museum.
+The first thing we did on arriving in Bogota was to visit the Museo del Oro – the world’s largest gold museum and one of the highlights of Colombia with over half a million people visiting yearly.

-Only about 15% of its collection containing roughly 30,000 pieces is on display.
+Interestingly only about 15% of its collection containing roughly 50,000 pieces is on display.
 And what a display it is.
 Even if you’re not normally a museum person this one is worth visiting.
 It’s likely to be one of the highlights of your stay in Bogota.

 At the Museo del Oro there isn’t just gold to be seen.
 The pieces in stone, pottery and metal are equally captivating.
 It’s not only the pieces that are so remarkable; it’s the way they are presented.
 They provide a glimpse into the lives of the people from pre-Hispanic times.

-The curators want to leave you with an unforgettable feeling about Bogota’s gold museum – and they accomplished that.
+The curators want to leave you with an unforgettable feeling about Bogota’s gold museum!

 Gold mask